-Many children experience bullying at school.
+Many children experience bullying at school at some stage.
 Bullying can be very distressing to children and worrying for parents.
 It can impact on children’s learning at school and in the the worst cases may lead to truancy, school refusal or mental health problems.

 In simple terms:

 Schools have a duty to promote good behaviour and to prevent all forms of bullying among pupils.
-The head must publish the behaviour policy and bring in to the attention of parents.
-The anti-bullying policy may be part of the behaviour policy or a stand-alone document.
+The head must publish a behaviour policy and bring it to the attention of parents.
+The anti-bullying policy may be part of the behaviour policy or a stand-alone policy.

 The school also has a general duty of care towards pupils to ensure that they are safe.

 The government has issued guidance and advice for schools on tackling bullying.
+The government expects schools to take steps to prevent bullying and to take action when bullying occurs.
 Links to these can be found under Government Guidance below.

 If your child is being bullied at school this is likely to be upsetting for you as a parent as well.
-Although there will probably not be any instant answers, there are some steps that you can take.
+Although there may not be any instant solutions, there are some steps that you can take.

 The ones you will need will be the behaviour policy, the anti-bullying policy and the school’s complaints procedure.
 Depending on your child’s situation you may also want the special educational needs policy.

 Your child will need a lot of encouragement and support.
-They may be reluctant to tell you about the bullying.
-You can help by listening and reassuring them that it is not their fault.
-Try to build up their general confidence and give strategies they can use for helping themselves.
+They may be reluctant to talk to you about the bullying and they may not want you to approach the school.
+You can help by listening and reassuring them that it is not their fault and that you are there to support them.
+Try to build up their general confidence and give them strategies they can use for helping themselves.
 Some of the websites in the useful links section have tips for children and young people on dealing with bullies.